Tibet Improvement Party: Background

 The party was founded in 1939 in Kalimpong in India by Pandatsang Rapga, who came from the extensive Pandatsang family, a wealthy wool merchant family from Kham.
 The other core members of the movement were Thubten Kunphela, the Buddhist reformist monk Gendün Chöpel and the poet Canlocen.
 Kunphela was the most powerful man in Tibet after the 13th Dalai Lama, Thubten Gyatso, in the period between 1931 and 1933.
 After the death of the Dalai Lama, Kunphela lost his dominant position and was exiled.
-In 1937 he managed to flee and settled in Kalimpong.
+In 1937, he managed to flee, settling in Kalimpong.